Jmanz0/FPGA-Convolution-Layer/README.md

 Total MACS: 14058616
 Total Active MACS: 11535975
 Total Active PE Array MACS: 13271040 \* .81 \= 10749543
-Redundant MAC usage (calculating wasted values): 81% of the PE array
+Actual MAC usage: 81% of the PE array

 **Analysis**: As the 6th PE array only is ⅓ efficient we waste quite a few macs.
-For improvements we would need to be able to use partial PE arrays.
+For improvements we would need to be able to use partial PE arrays, employing a more flexible scheduling algorithm.

 **Architecture:**
 This implementation is of the 2nd convolution (the 3rd layer)